dwjoyce/pythonbook/appendices/Glossary.rst

     ..
 First program

     .py
-        The file extension that all python files should use.
+        The :term:`file` extension that all python files should use.

     editor
-        A program for creating and making changes to files, especially text files.
+        A program for creating and making changes to :term:`files`, especially text files.

     comment
         A piece of text acting as annotation or a description of the code.
 It is intended to be read by other people, and is ignored by Python from the ``#`` character to the end of the line.